taylorPat/graphql-tutorial/README.md

 When deleting or updating an job by just applying the ``jobId`` it would be possible for users to delete jobs from other companies.
 The ``companyId`` we get from the user (which we get from the token) together with the ``jobId`` for the job which should be delete (we get from the mutation) we define a secure way for deleting jobs.

+### Why not do authentication inside GraphQL
+The process of authentication belongs to the underlying protocol (in this case HTTP) used to perform requests and not inside the GraphQL layer.
+The reason for this is that authentication depends on the underlying protocol.
+For example when using WebSockets instead of HTTP you would only have to authenticate once.
+GraphQL is just a query language which sits on top of the underlying protocol.